FlowFuse/website/src/_includes/core-nodes/yaml-use-case.md

-YAML, or Yet-Another-Markup-Language, is often used as a data markup style for with is human readable.
+YAML, or Yet-Another-Markup-Language, is often used as a data markup style as it is human readable.
 In Node-RED, the YAML node is used to convert data between YAML format and JavaScript objects (JSON).
-The YAML node is a core component of Node-RED that comes pre-installed.

 When the input property is JSON the node will produce YAML as output.
 When the input is JSON, YAML is produced as output.